 Pie, on the other hand, is not hard for me to start.
 I needed little motivation to get this beauty going.
 This one is a friend and family favorite and one that I hope will become one of yours, if you’re a coconut fan, of course.

 I first tasted triple coconut creme pie years ago after moving to Whidbey Island.
 A trip to not-too-far-away Seattle gave me the opportunity I had craved for far too long.

 I had my eyes focused and Google maps app set on Dahlia Bakery, a tiny bakery owned by the renowned Chef and restauranteur, Tom Douglas.
 I’d heard about this place numerous times and was told they have the best coconut creme pie on the planet.
 Legendary.
 It became my mission in life.It did not disappoint.

 I had a new mission: Make this pie.
 After all, being a few hours from Seattle, I can’t just pop in anytime I want one.
 One must learn how to create the greatest simple pleasures in life…..

 like Triple Coconut Creme Pie.

-Vanilla beans are an essential component of this recipe, and I’ve included them in the giveaway: beans and paste!
+Vanilla beans are an essential component of this recipe, so it’s not time to skimp!
 Vanilla and coconut are like bourbon and caramel: a perfect pair.
 Vanilla is deliciously mellow and brings out the best in coconut.
 Not only are vanilla beans beautiful, they take any dessert and make it extra special.
 Some say, gourmet.